94devsol/clipboard2/README.md

 **A smart way to manage your clipboard**

 A solution for clipboard hassels.
-This is just a boilerplate clone.
 Lot more to do.
 Open for suggestions.